sedlakmate/nextjs-prisma-playground/README.md

 ## Troubleshooting

-- Port already in use: change the published port (e.g., `-p 3001:3000` or edit `docker-compose.yml`).
+- Port already in use: change the published port (e.g., `-p 3001:3000`) or adjust `docker-compose.yml`.
 - Stale dependencies or build cache: `docker compose down -v && docker compose up --build`.
-- HMR not triggering: ensure you’re editing files under the bind-mounted directory and that polling env vars are set (they are by default in Compose).
+- HMR not triggering: ensure you’re editing files under the bind-mounted directory.
+- DB connection errors: confirm `db` is healthy (`docker compose ps`), and `DATABASE_URL` points to `db:5432` in Compose or a reachable host in production.
-- Permission issues on Linux: the dev container runs as root; production image runs as an unprivileged user (`nextjs`).
+- Permission issues on Linux: dev container runs as root; production image runs as unprivileged user (`nextjs`).

-## Notes on Prisma / Database

-This template doesn’t include a database or Prisma setup yet.
-If you add Prisma later, create a DB service in `docker-compose.yml` (e.g., Postgres), add `depends_on` for the app, and configure your `DATABASE_URL` environment variable.
-See Prisma’s docs for details: https://www.prisma.io/docs